eloquent/typhax/README.md

 ### Tuple

-    tuple<typeA, typeB, typeC, ...>
+    tuple<typeA,typeB,typeC,...>

 A [tuple] is an array value of a fixed size, with each element being of a specific type.

 Tuples are generally referred to as an *n*-tuple, where *n* is the number of elements.

-For example, a 2-tuple definition where the first element is a string, and the second element is an integer, looks like `tuple<string, integer>`.
+For example, a 2-tuple definition where the first element is a string, and the second element is an integer, looks like `tuple<string,integer>`.

 Tuple arrays must be sequential.
 That is, the keys of the array must be integers, with the first key being 0, and subsequent keys incrementing by 1 for each element of the tuple.

-As an example, `array('foo', 1)` satisfies the constraint `tuple<string, integer>`.
+As an example, `array('foo', 1)` satisfies the constraint `tuple<string,integer>`.

 ### Legacy types